NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 3. On the Krill container:
    a. `use_ta=true` causes Krill to setup a test Trust Anchor.

-3. On the Routinator container:
+3. On the RP containers:
    a.
-A custom `entrypoint.sh` script fetches the Trust Anchor Locator file from Krill at https://some.domain/ta/ta.tal and writes it to the `/home/.rpki-cache/tals/` directory inside the Routinator container.
+A custom `entrypoint.sh` script fetches the Trust Anchor Locator file from Krill at https://some.domain/ta/ta.tal and writes it to a directory that the RP can read it from.
    b.
-Routinator starts up.
+Start the RP tool.
    c.
-Routinator validates the Krill TA by fetching the HTTPS `.cer` URL that the TAL points to and verifying it against the signature in the TAL file.
+The RP tool validates the Krill TA by fetching the HTTPS `.cer` URL that the TAL points to and verifying it against the signature in the TAL file.
    d.
-Routinator periodically queries the Krill RRDP server at https://some.domain/rrdp/notification.xml and follows links contained in the response.
+The RP tool (periodically) queries the Krill RRDP server at https://some.domain/rrdp/notification.xml and follows links contained in the response.
+   e.
+The RP tool outputs, or a helper script queries, the ROAs from the RP and outputs them to standard out / the Docker logs.

 5. An operator creates [ROAs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html#route-origin-authorisations) in Krill.